JKU-ICG/xai-assignment_model_explanations/README.md

 ## Final Submission due on 13.01.2021, 23:59
 The submission is done with this repository.
 Make to push your code until the deadline.

-The repository has to include the implementations of the picked approaches andthe filled out report in this README.
+The repository has to include the implementations of the picked approaches and the filled out report in this README.

 * Sending us an email with the code is not necessary.
 * Update the *environment.yml* file if you need additional libraries, otherwise the code is not executeable.